cgguerra/live-laugh-laos/_drafts/2024-04-02-normalschool.md

 ---
 layout: post
-title: Easy Like Sunday Morning
+title: A Normal Day at School
-categories: [content, demo]
+categories: [teaching, Buddhism]
 ---

 This my first post.